Presidential Complex (Turkey): Design influences

 The buildings inside the complex are designed in accordance with Seljuk and Ottoman architectural traits, forming a synthesis.
-According to Turkish media, the design of one of the offices is based on the White House’s oval office.

 Construction

 The building was constructed inside the Atatürk Forest Farm (AOÇ), which was established by Mustafa Kemal Atatürk in 1925.
 In 1937, President Atatürk, acting as the Mareşal, donated the farm to the state.
 In 1992 the farm was designated a first-degree protected site meaning that no construction should be done within its territory.
 On 4 March 2014, an administrative court in Ankara ordered the suspension of the palace's construction.
 The suspension order was supported by the Turkish Council of State on 13 March.
 Erdoğan ignored the decision, saying "Let them tear it down if they can.
 They ordered suspension, yet they can't stop the construction of this building.
 I'll be opening it; I'll be moving in and using it".

 Finance minister Mehmet Şimşek, quoted by Turkey's Hürriyet newspaper, said the construction cost of the palace would be 1.37bn ₺ ($615m), most of which had already been spent, but another $135m had been budgeted for it in 2015.
 In December 2014, Turkey's state-owned Housing Development Administration (TOKİ) refused to divulge the actual construction cost on the grounds that releasing the information could hurt Turkey's economy, citing Article 17 of the Law on the Provision of Information.
 Tezcan Candan, head of the Turkish Chamber of Architects' Ankara branch, said the final cost could be over 5 billion lira.

 The government has been criticised for the presidential palace due to its high cost and lavish furnishings.
 Opposition parties have ramped up their objection to Turkey's presidential palace, set to cost more than half a billion US dollars.
 The complex was pejoratively called Ak Saray (meaning "White Palace") as a reference to Erdoğan's Justice and Development Party (AKP).
 Due to its construction being barred by the courts yet continuing regardless and alleged corruption, it is regularly referred to by some opposition politicians and supporters as the Kaçak Saray (meaning "Illegal Palace").